slapplgod/rTPA/.github/README.md

 ## Contributing

 ### Did you find an issue with the plugin?
 Please send in an issue if you can!
-Use the template that I have made when sending in issues to make it easier for the bug to be fixed.
+[Open an issue](https://github.com/slapplgod/rTPA/issues) and specify all details so that the bug gets fixed as soon as possible.

 If a bug requires my immediate attention for any reason, [join the discord server](https://discord.gg/PryepsUf6Y) and open a ticket.